John Maffey, 1st Baron Rugby: Representative to Ireland

 On 14 September 1939, two weeks after the outbreak of World War II, Maffey arrived in Dublin to discuss the possibility of the United Kingdom appointing a British representative to Ireland.
 Later, following a discussion at the British War Cabinet, Maffey was sent back to Dublin again with a letter from Prime Minister Neville Chamberlain appealing once again for the appointment of a 'representative'.
 The United Kingdom would not agree to appoint an ambassador or a minister, because it would imply that Ireland was a foreign country outside the Commonwealth.
 On the other hand, Ireland would not agree to the appointment of a High Commissioner to Ireland because that would imply that Ireland was in the Commonwealth which the Irish government did not accept.
-As a compromise, Chamberlain proposed the title "United Kingdom Representative in Éire" but de Valera rejected this, insisting that the word 'in' be replaced with 'to'.
+As a compromise, Chamberlain proposed the title "United Kingdom Representative in Éire", but Taoiseach Éamon de Valera rejected this, insisting that the word 'in' be replaced with 'to'.
 And so "United Kingdom Representative to Éire" was agreed upon and Maffey was appointed on 3 October 1939.
 For de Valera, the change signified Ireland's independence, sovereignty and equality with the United Kingdom.

 Chamberlain remarked that the title would "seem to be well suited to an appointment such as this which is essentially an emergency arrangement intended to meet a temporary but urgent situation".
 After Maffey took up his appointment as "Representative", there were reports that the Irish Republican Army might abduct or kill him.

 Maffey held the post throughout the war years and until his retirement in 1949.
 During the war, he was undoubtedly the most important foreign diplomat resident in Dublin, given the complications of Ireland's neutrality policy.
 As "United Kingdom Representative to Eire", Maffey quickly established a good working relationship with Éamon de Valera.
 De Valera was personally in favour of the survival of democracy but did not necessarily trust the British to look after Ireland's best interests.
 Maffey was vital in mediating between the 'Warlord' Churchill and 'the Chief' de Valera.

 When de Valera was replaced by a coalition, headed by John A. Costello, in 1948, Maffey again established a good working relationship with its members, but he was scathing about the clumsy manner in which the declaration of a Republic was handled: "Mr. Costello has handled the business in a slipshod and amateur fashion".

 He encouraged John Betjeman, the press attaché, to establish friendly relations with leading and rising figures in the Dublin literary world, such as Patrick Kavanagh; Maffey himself suggested the subject for one of Kavanagh's poems.